tachyonlabs/Processing-Sketch-Slideshow-Python-Script-for-Windows/README.md

-network folder, joining the Raspberry Pi Instagram [Slideshow](https://github.com/tachyonlabs/raspberry_pi_instagram_slideshow) and [Slide and Video Show](https://github.com/tachyonlabs/raspberry_pi_slide_and_video_show) installations I had previously done, in providing cool giant video displays for IFL open houses and other events, and making it easy for members to add their artworks to the show by copying their sketches into the sketchbook.
+network folder, joining the Raspberry Pi Instagram [Slideshow](https://github.com/tachyonlabs/raspberry_pi_instagram_slideshow) and [Slide and Video Show](https://github.com/tachyonlabs/raspberry_pi_slide_and_video_show) installations I had previously done, in providing cool giant video displays for IFL open houses and other events, and making it easy for members to add their artworks to the slideshow by copying their sketches into the sketchbook.

 ## What you need to do to run the script

 #### The script as-is requires Windows
-I tested the script on systems running Windows 7 and Windows 10, but the operative word here is **Windows**.
+I tested the script on systems running Windows 7 and Windows 10, but the operative word here is *Windows*.
 If you're running on another OS the general idea should be the same, but you'll need to look up and modify the commands it uses both to launch Processing with a sketch at the command line, and to terminate that process after moving on to the next sketch.